MassDotMoney/nested-ledger-plugin/README.md

 ## Testing by sideloading:

-It is also possible to sideload the plugin into a Nano S (only) by using [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/).
+It is also possible to sideload the plugin into a Nano S by using [ledgerblue](https://github.com/LedgerHQ/blue-loader-python/).

 This must be done on Debian (version 10 "Buster" or later) and Ubuntu (version 18.04 or later).